 - Review personal circumstances.
 Investors should periodically review their Investment Policy Statement, and update it for any changes.
 Most people, including the regulator, recommend reviewing your IPS at least once a year.
 Both your willingness and your ability to accept risk may change over time, so it’s important to keep your IPS up to date.
 There are any number of additional factors that can affect an IPS (and therefore a portfolio), so periodic reviewing ensures an investor’s investments are always appropriate.

 - Rebalance.
 Periodically review the portfolio to ensure that it is still in line with the target weights and rebalancing rules dictated in the IPS.
 By trimming the best performing assets and adding to the underperforming assets, an investor ensures the level of risk taken stays appropriate.

 Investment risk can never be destroyed, only transformed – owning stocks is risky in the short term, but not owning them is risky in the long term.
 Embracing risk within a portfolio can feel painful during periods of drawdown, but risk is necessary to earn long-term returns.
-It’s vital that the level of risk we take within our portfolio is appropriate for our risk tolerance and return objectives, that we understand the emotional pain that additional risk can inflict on us, and that the risks in our portfolio are adequately managed on an ongoing basis.
+It’s vital that the level of risk you take within your portfolio is appropriate for your risk tolerance and return objectives, that you understand the emotional pain that additional risk can inflict on you, and that the risks in your portfolio are adequately managed on an ongoing basis.

 As mentioned in my previous post, risk is only one determinant of our ultimate investment returns.
 Returns are also dependent on the level of fees paid, and the time for which we’re invested.
 Click here for the next article in the series, on time.